liip/LiipImagineBundle/Resources/doc/post-processors/png-quant.rst

-.. default-role:: code
 .. _post-processor-pngquant:

 PNG Quant
 =========

-The `PngquantPostProcessor` is a built-in post-processor that performs a number of *safe, lossy* optimizations on *PNG* encoded images.
+The ``PngquantPostProcessor`` is a built-in post-processor that performs a number of *safe, lossy* optimizations on *PNG* encoded images.

 To add this post-processor to the filter set created in the